 #3.
 Get yourself some ORS

 ORS stands for Oral Rehydration Solutions.
-It’s a mix of sugar, natrium and calium.
+It’s a mix of Glucose, Sodium, Chloride and Potassium.
 You can buy it at any pharmacy and I recommend taking some sachets or tablets with your anywhere you go.

 You do not want to run to a pharmacy in the centre of Kathmandu and put up a show in front of the pharmacist where you demonstrate that water is bursting from your bum.
 Although hilarious, not the best way to do it.

 In case you find yourself in the middle of the Gobi desert (like me!), without any ORS, you can always make it yourself.
 ORS is a not a Delhi Belly cure, but it does help the symptoms.

 I was traveling in Mongolia when I got a bad case of the Delhi Belly.
 If you’re curious as to why I still think Mongolia is the best place to travel, read my 9 things to experience in Mongolia.
 I needed to stop the traveler’s diarrhea but didn’t have any ORS with me.
 In that case there are 2 things you can do: